Apple Watch Series 4 and iPhone XS teardowns reveal thinning parts, fragile glass

 With the Apple Watch Series 4, iPhone XS, and iPhone XS Max now widely available, iFixit has completed its annual teardowns of the latest Apple Watch and iPhone models.
-There are a handful of small and obvious tweaks this year, including confirmations of the techniques and components Apple used to thin its new devices.
+The findings took into account a handful of small and obvious tweaks this year, including confirmations of the techniques and components Apple used to thin its new devices.

 For the Apple Watch Series 4, iFixit’s teardown discovered: